 Momus: The Podcast explores a variety of timely themes relating to contemporary art and the present moment.
-Momus publisher and podcast host, Sky Goodden, delves into back rooms, biennials, and white cubes, bringing Momus’s unique brand of fresh, urgent criticism into conversation with leading artists, curators, and art writers from around the world.
+Momus publisher and podcast host, Sky Goodden, with co-producer and co-host Lauren Wetmore, delve into back rooms, biennials, and white cubes, bringing Momus’s unique brand of fresh, urgent criticism into conversation with leading artists, curators, and art writers from around the world.

 The Artist Residency